-Concealer looks most natural when you work in "sheer layers and build it up gradually," according to the editors of Allure's "Confessions of a Beauty Editor" (buy it from Amazon).
+Concealer looks most natural when you work in "sheer layers and build it up gradually," according to the editors of Allure's "Confessions of a Beauty Editor."

 There's no one way to apply concealer.
-Sometimes I use my fingers, most days I use Sephora's classic concealer brush, which I was told about by a makeup expert (buy it from Sephora).
+Sometimes I use my fingers, most days I use Sephora's classic concealer brush, which I was told about by a makeup expert.

 Follow these directions to get great results: